-- Consultation Phase – conduct briefings, workshops and conferences with representatives of international organizations, national governments, academic and research institutions, business, youth, media and NGOs;
+- Consultation and Research Phase – to learn and appraise ourselves of emerging patterns, to conduct briefings, an on-line consultation, workshops and conferences with representatives of international organizations, national governments, academic and research institutions, business, youth, media and NGOs;

-- Prep-Con Phase – preparation of position papers drawing insights from the workshops and research reports and planning for the conference;
+- Prep-Con Phase – to open a debate around selected themes and prepare think pieces and position papers drawing insights from the workshops and research reports and planning for the conference;

-- Conference Phase – two-day conference at the UN in Geneva in late October 2020 at the time of the UN 75th Anniversary celebrations;
+- Conference Phase – to hold a two-day conference at the UN in Geneva on 27-28 October 2020 at the time of the UN 75th Anniversary celebrations;

-- Report Phase – preparation of the final report presenting insights, strategies, examples and practical guidelines for fostering global leadership; and
+- Report Phase – to prepare a final report presenting insights, strategies, examples and practical guidelines for fostering global leadership; and

-- Out-reach Phase – preparation of educational and training courses on global leadership for delivery through universities and training programs and for dissemination through the media.
+- Out-reach Phase – to set in place educational and training courses on global leadership for delivery through universities and training programs and for dissemination through partners and academia with the support of the media.